 And you can read a few testimonials below:

-I came across the BodyMind webinar while recovering from back surgery and because walking was the only activity I was allowed to do, I signed on and was immediately smitten with Jonathan FitzGordon’s style of presentation, open-mindedness to both anecdotal and scientific data, diagrams of anatomy not usually found in anatomy books, and discussions of books concerning Anatomy or Yoga both current and past.
+I came across the BodyMind webinar while recovering from back surgery and because walking was the only activity I was allowed to do, I signed on and was immediately smitten with Jonathan FitzGordon’s style of presentation, open-mindedness to both anecdotal and scientific data, diagrams of anatomy not usually found in anatomy books, or Yoga books, both current and past.
 There were guest speakers that presented their views on disciplines that related to Anatomy or Yoga but not normally found at yoga studios.
 I have included into my yoga therapy routine exercises presented in these webinars workshops and have participated in the yoga classes offered, mostly for Jonathan’s sharp critique to keep me from overextending myself during my recovery.
-All of this has helped me.
-This concludes my specular take on Core Walking BodyMind
+This concludes my specular take on The BodyMind

 With his creative, articulate voice and vision, Jonathan helped me refine the way I hold my body in the most daily environments to relieve years of low-grade chronic pain.
 His work with posture re-patterning is both utterly revolutionary and logically accessible.
 For teachers and healers, Jonathan's work will shift how you see, how you stand, and how you speak in your own work and teaching.